 4. Bachelorette party

 Time to party!
 It is one of the craziest wedding events in which all the bride’s friends get together and have a blast party throughout the night.
 Play games, enjoy food, and drinks, and party together.
 They may also hang out for long drives to have fun.

 Typically, what bridesmaids pay for is the bachelorette party.
 All the expense of the bachelorette party is typically on the bridesmaids.
 Also, most brides would be more than happy to contribute for themselves; again, discussing beforehand is great for understanding the expectations and contributions.

-5. Hair and makeup (very common on what do bridesmaids pay for)
+5. Hair and makeup (very common on what bridesmaids pay for)

 6. Hotel rooms / Accommodation expense + Travel

-If bridesmaids decide on staying the night after the wedding at a nearby hotel with the bride and groom (using their hotel blocks), this is an expense that they have to cover on their own.
+If bridesmaids decide to stay the night after the wedding at a nearby hotel with the bride and groom (using their hotel blocks), this is an expense that they have to cover on their own.

 Travel is also a bridesmaid’s own expense unless the bridal party will be riding with the couple in their limo/van/transportation.
 However, before and after that, it usually is at the bridesmaid’s own expense.

 Depending on the discussion, there might still be a need for gifts to be given.
 Again, ensure to check with your current set-up and relationship to see what is necessary; you can coordinate and speak to other bridesmaids to see what they are willing to pitch in as well.

 There will be a lot of unexpected expenses that might arise.
 For example, there might be more dinner meetings with the bridal party, accompanying the bride to her appointments, dress alterations, make-up and hair trials, and a lot more.